docelic/terminfo/README.md

 ./f/fi/file
 ```

-For a lookup in this module's built-in storage, specify built-in name:
+For lookup in the module's built-in storage, specify built-in name:

 ```
 data = Terminfo::Data.new builtin: "xterm"